modehnal/modehnal.github.io/README.md

 ## Comparison of OpenQA vs Accessibility

   While OpenQA is a good product for what it does, it is in my opinion not usable for GNOME Desktop Automation and not in the sense that it cannot be used, it can very well be used with some degree of difficulty.
 I have seen it being used testing anaconda and that is a perfect use case.
-It would be my choice as well for parts of the system where Atspi cannot be used.
+It would be my choice as well for parts of the system where `Atspi` cannot be used.

   As I mentioned, we are using the image matching in some capacity as well.
 From my experience the image matching is very fragile, the tests are difficult to maintain, and it is quite unscalable for our purposes.
 The few tests that I have written were a pain, and I am the one who introduced this feature to our team, so I can imagine others were even more frustrated with it.
-We have it in a good enough state today but on any UI change we have to redo the needles.
-There were instances where I could not differentiate between new and old needle, to my eye it looked exactly the same, but the new needle started passing the test.
+We have it in a good enough state today but on any UI change we have to redo the `needles`.

+  There were instances where I could not differentiate between new and old `needle`, to my eye it looked exactly the same, but the new `needle` started passing the test.
 It is quite a long process to write even a single test.

-  On the other hand with Atspi, if we see a failed test, most of the time it is a bug or the UI label or placement has changed.
+  On the other hand with `Atspi`, if we see a failed test, most of the time it is a bug or the UI label or placement has changed.
 On bugs the issue is clear and there is nothing to be changed on the automation side.
 With UI change we check Screenshot or Video to see what happened, and usually we can fix the test very quickly by changing order of clicks or rewriting a string.
 Once the suite is written, it can be easily expanded with new test cases and maintained through different version releases.
 There are some issues we encounter when writing the tests that cause instability and that has to be accounted for but once the suite is tried and tested it is very stable.

-  For me personally there is no comparison of the two, but there is no question about difficulty of comparing two images and working with Python objects.
+  For me personally these tools are way too different to be compared, but there is no question about difficulty of using `opencv` and comparing two images and working with Python objects.
 Working with objects will always be more stable.

 ## Usage with GTK4